MythTV Ubuntu Installation Guide

 Hardware

-I use a completely silent combined backend/frontend system with dual Hauppauge tuners.
+I use a silent combined backend/frontend system with dual Hauppauge tuners.
 Take a look here for more details.
-I also have frontends on a PC in the study and on my laptop.
+I also have frontends in other rooms and on a netbook.
+It is also possible to access recordings using Android and PS3.

 Installation